Buy-sell strategy for businesses with multiple owners

 Please be advised that this material is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose or avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed and your clients should seek advice based on their particular circumstances from their own tax and legal advisors.

 Life insurance products are issued by AXA Equitable Life Insurance Company (AXA Equitable) or MONY Life Insurance Company of America (MLOA), an Arizona stock company with its main administrative office in Jersey City, NJ.
-MONY America is not licensed to conduct business in New York and Puerto Rico.
-Variable products are co-distributed by affiliates AXA Advisors, LLC and AXA Distributors LLC.
+MLOA is not licensed to conduct business in New York and Puerto Rico.
+Variable products are co-distributed by affiliates AXA Advisors, LLC (member FINRA, SIPC), and AXA Distributors LLC.
 Universal and Term insurance products are co distributed by AXA Network, LLC (AXA Network Insurance Agency of California in CA; AXA Network Insurance Agency of Utah in UT; AXA Network of Puerto Rico, Inc. in PR), and Equitable Distributors, LLC.
 Variable Products are co-distributed by Equitable Advisors, LLC (Member FINRA, SIPC) (Equitable Financial Advisors in MI and TN) and Equitable Distributors, LLC.
 Equitable, Equitable America, Equitable Advisors, Equitable Network and Equitable Distributors do not provide tax or legal advice.